You asked, we answered: What is a registered charity?

 What are considered charitable activities?

->

-> Charity is defined by the common law, meaning essentially it is based on court precedents instead of written laws called statutes.
-(If you are interested in learning more about the history and evolution of the definition of charity in Canada, you can read an article co-authored by Josh Vander Vies).
+Charity is defined by the common law, meaning essentially it is based on court precedents instead of written laws called statutes.
+(To learn more about the history and evolution of the definition of charity in Canada, check out this article co-authored by Charitable Impact Foundation Counsel, Josh Vander Vies.)

->

-> Legally, registered charity organizations must direct their activities towards the 4 following purposes:
+Legally, registered charity organizations must direct their activities towards the 4 following purposes:

 - relief of poverty (food banks, soup kitchens, and low-cost housing units)

 - advancement of education (colleges, universities, and research institutes)